39 Garden Wall Ideas

 You can build a wall using heavy concrete blocks or small pieces of stone.
 Different materials will create differing aesthetics.
 But they also offer plenty of flexibility for those with a limited budget or access to landscaping stone.

 Before laying down your garden wall, think about its shape.
-Straight walls are the easiest to plan out and install, but a curved concrete wall could take your landscaping to the next level.
+Straight walls are the easiest to plan out and install, but a curved concrete wall can take your landscaping to the next level.

 Brick and stone are the most common materials for a curved wall.
 Uniform blocks are best for a manicured look that matches modern or contemporary architecture.
 For a softer, rustic appearance, go with natural-looking river rock.